maxplanck-ie/snakepipes/docs/content/workflows/ChIP-seq.rst

 .. note:: Although in case of broad marks, we also perform the MACS2 `broadpeak` analysis (output available as ``MACS2/<sample>.filtered.BAM_peaks.broadPeak``), we would recommend using the histoneHMM outputs in these cases, since histoneHMM produces better results than MACS2 for broad peaks.

 .. note:: The ``_sampleSheet`` suffix for the ``CSAW_sampleSheet`` is drawn from the name of the sample sheet you use.
 So if you instead named the sample sheet ``mySampleSheet.txt`` then the folder would be named ``CSAW_mySampleSheet``.
 This facilitates using multiple sample sheets.

+.. node:: At the moment Genrich is NOT jointly calling peaks within a group since it's not aware of which samples contain which antibody.
+It is utilizing the input control if one exists.

 Command line options